-Platform supported: Windows with .NET version 2.0 Library: The language binding is generated as a Dynamic Link Library Xenapi.dll that is linked by C# programs Dependencies: CookComputing.XMLRpcV2.dll is needed for the xenapi.dll to be able to communicate with the xml-rpc server.
+Library: The language binding is generated as a Dynamic Link Library XenServer.dll that is linked by C# programs.
+Dependencies: CookComputing.XMLRpcV2.dll is needed for the XenServer.dll to be able to communicate with the xml-rpc server.
+We test with version 2.1.0.6 and recommend that you use this version, though others may work.

-Two simple examples are included with the C# bindings in the directory /SDK/client-examples/csharp/ XenSdk.net:
+Three examples are included with the C# bindings in the directory XenServer-SDK/XneServer.NET/samples as separate projects of the XenSdkSample.sln solution: